 Another method is to use supercritical carbon dioxide or obtain byproduct of decaffeinated coffee or teas. .

 Still compiling research.

-Despite previous reports, there is no evidence for caffeine being a carcinogen.
+Despite previous reports online, there is no evidence for caffeine being a carcinogen.

 Synergy with related alkaloid theobromine, and amino acid L-theanine.

 Recent Blog Posts:

 - Pub Chem. (n.d.). caffeine | C8H10N4O2 - PubChem.
 Retrieved February 17, 2017, from https://pubchem.ncbi.nlm.nih.gov/compound/caffeine#section=Methods-of-Manufacturing